 - The amount of body fat increases during puberty.
 It's common to develop breast tissue during early-to-middle puberty.
 This is called gynecomastia.
 It usually goes away in 6 months to 2 years.

-Girls usually grow rapidly during early puberty.
-Then growth slows down with the first menstrual period (menarche), which most commonly happens sometime between ages 11 and 14.
-(It can happen as early as age 9 or up to age 15.)
-For boys, the height spurt occurs after other signs of puberty have developed.
-While boys lag behind girls in height in early adolescence, they typically end up being taller than girls.
-This happens because after growth starts, boys grow at a faster rate and for a longer period of time.
-Girls reach their approximate adult height around 16 years of age, and boys at about 18 years of age.
+- The height spurt occurs after other signs of puberty have developed.
+While they lag in height in early adolescence, males typically end up being taller than females.
+This is because after growth starts, males grow at a faster rate and for a longer period of time.
+They reach approximate adult height at about 18 years of age.

 Growth in body parts may occur out of sync with each other.
 For example, the nose, arms, and legs may grow faster than the rest of the body.
 Other physical development during puberty usually includes:

 - An increase in skull bone thickness.
-The forehead becomes more prominent and the jaw grows forward.
+The forehead becomes more prominent, and the jaw grows forward.

 - An increase in the size of organs.
 The heart doubles in weight, and lung size increases.

-Current as of: August 21, 2019
+Current as of: August 3, 2022

 Author: Healthwise Staff

-Medical Review: Susan C. Kim, MD - Pediatrics
+Susan C. Kim MD - Pediatrics

-John Pope, MD, MPH - Pediatrics
+John Pope MD - Pediatrics

-Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine